 VHF refers to very high frequency signals, which are used in a range of communication systems, television, radio and car trackers.
 Unlike GPS or GSM signals, VHF can’t be jammed or blocked, which makes it an attractive choice for car tracking systems.

 What is VHF?

-For more information on VHF car tracking, or to buy a VHF car tracker call us on 0800 096 3092 - our lines our open 7 days a week and our friendly team is always happy to help.
+For more information on VHF car tracking, or to buy a VHF car tracker call us on 0800 7565100 - our lines are open 7 days a week and our friendly team is always happy to help.